mark-kibui/Group-14_Recommendation-System/README.md

 | 5      | 224,355|

 ## Data Preprocessing
 In this stage we dropped rows with duplicate book titles and also rows with null values.
-We renamed some of the columns: 'title_x' to 'title_rating', 'title_y' to 'title_book'.
+We renamed some of the columns: 'title_x' to 'title_rating', 'title_y' to 'title_book' and duplicate book title-rows dropped.
-- We eventually dropped columns that were not necessary for the modelling and ended up having 137725 row and 6 columns.
+- We eventually dropped columns that were not necessary for the modelling and ended up having 156087 row and 6 columns.

       - rating
       - title_rating